etruel/wpematico/readme.txt

 #### _Enhancements:_

+> * New improved batch method to optimize performance on fetching processes.
 > * New WPeMatico Canonicals feature on Settings Page. *Activated by default*
-> * Some minor cosmetic improvements.
 > * A new popup to see the last log after run the campaign.
 > * New 'wpematico_custom_simplepie' filter to correct an old incorrect behavior on 'Wpematico_process_fetching'.
+> * Removed the custom Simplepie library of the Settings and the plugin (finally).
+> * A new improved Changelog on About page.
+> * A new dismissable banner to show the last changelog on Settings page.
+> * Some minor cosmetic improvements.
+> * Updated javascript vSort library to 1.2.2
+> * Changed all ini_set to custom function to allow log all the values.
+> * Added SimplePie version to System Status Page.
 > * Many code improvements and commented functions.
-> * Changed all ini_set to custom function to allow log all the values.

 #### _Bugfixes:_

+< * Fixes on getting bad source permalink on some cases by empty feed tags.
+> * Fixes some malformed values saved on Copy Campaign Quick Action.
+> * Fixes some warnings on Campaigns List page.
+> * Fixes some warnings and minor bugs on Preview campaign.
 > * Fixes set_time_limit() ERROR on websites with function disabled.
+> * Fixes many deprecated messages on jQuery functions calls.

 #### _Recent (may break) changes:_

+> * New improved method to manage hashes of campaigns and permalinks on duplicated posts control.
 > * The titles feature was improved to use a new added filter.
 > * On plugin update will be queued a process to upgrade each campaign to the newly way on hash creation to control post duplicates.
 > * **Enlarges the version required for the Professional addon to 2.20**